nem0/LumixEngine/docs/shaders.md

 ## Includes

-HLSL files can include another files with standard include directive.
+HLSL files can include other files with standard include directive.
 Included files must have `.hlsli` extension to be recognized by the editor - i.e. so they can be visible in asset browser and editable.

 ```hlsl
 #include "shaders/common.hlsli"